MicrosoftDocs/visualstudio-docs/docs/ide/using-regular-expressions-in-visual-studio.md

 ## Regular expression examples

 The following table contains some regular expression characters, operators, constructs, and pattern examples.
-For a more complete reference, see the [Regular expression language](/dotnet/standard/base-types/regular-expression-language-quick-reference) quick reference.
+For a more complete reference, see [Regular expression language](/dotnet/standard/base-types/regular-expression-language-quick-reference).

 |Purpose|Expression|Example|
 |-------------|----------------|-------------|